December 2013, eight of our level 2-4 gymnasts travelled to Cork for the Winter

 categories of the weekend.
 The first session on Sunday brought more medals

 - Illya Babkin followed up on his Celtic up performance taking bronze at FIG Minor

 whilst Cormac MacGrory and Oleg Glingeanu both took bronze at Level 5 in

 Over 12 and Under 12 respectively.
 Whilst not doing six pieces Ciarán and

 Robert performed very well in the FIG Junior section.
 The day closed with Oisin

-Noonan finishing fourth in the largest section of the weekend.
+Noonan finishing fourth in Intermediate level 1 - largest section of the weekend.
 Well done

 all.
 A big thanks to all our coaches, judges and floor managers who helped make